matn7/CS-Notes/src/main/java/spring/spring-reactive.md

     .subscribe(Util.subscriber());
 }
 ```
-- fluxSink & map get executed in parallel thread pool.
+- `fluxSink` & `map` get executed in parallel thread pool.
-"fluxSink & map get executed in parallel thread pool" is correct because both the fluxSink creation and the subsequent
+* "`fluxSink` & `map` get executed in parallel thread pool" is correct because both the fluxSink creation and the subsequent
 map operation run on the parallel scheduler, which is designed for non-blocking parallel processing in reactive programming,
 ensuring both operations are executed concurrently.